juergenweb/FieldtypeObjectDimensions/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![ProcessWire 3](https://img.shields.io/badge/ProcessWire-3.x-orange.svg)](https://github.com/processwire/processwire)

-An input field and fieldtype for the ProcessWire CMS to enter dimensions (length, width and height) of an object and to calculate area and volume automatically.
+An inputfield and fieldtype for the ProcessWire CMS to enter dimensions (length, width and height) of an object and to calculate area and volume automatically.

-This fieldtype was inspired by the amazing fieldtype "Fieldtype Dimensions" from SOMA.
-This fieldtype was introduced in 2013 and it is probably not longer available - so its time for a relaunch.
+This fieldtype was inspired by the amazing fieldtype "Fieldtype Dimensions" from SOMA, and it was introduced in 2013, but it is probably no longer available - so it's time for a relaunch.
 This new fieldtype comes with some additional features.

 ## Requirements
 * PHP>=8.0.0
 * ProcessWire>=3

-## Purpose of this input field
+## Purpose of this inputfield

-This input field/fieldtype let you enter 2 or 3 dimension values (length, width, height) of an object (fe a product) and calculates and stores the volume and the area too.
+This inputfield/fieldtype let you enter 2 or 3 dimension values (length, width, height) of an object (fe a product) and calculates and stores the volume and the area too.
-All of the dimension values including area and volume are fully searchable.
-An daily life example could be a product page, where you can display the product dimensions.
+All the dimension values including area and volume are fully searchable.
+A daily life example could be a product page, where you can display the product dimensions.

 ## Benefits
 * Calculates area and volume automatically, and these values are fully searchable too (beside the other dimensions)
-* Easy to use API for outputing various formats of the dimensions (raw format from the database, value including unit, value including label)
+* Easy to use API for outputting various formats of the dimensions (raw format from the database, value including unit, value including label)
 * Reduced code in templates to output the values
-* Only one additonal database table instead of multiple for storing the 5 values (length, width, height, area, volume)
+* Only one additional database table instead of multiple for storing the 5 values (length, width, height, area, volume)
 * Nice configurable one line user interface in the backend
-* Multiple configuration settings in the backend to adapt the input field to your needs
+* Multiple configuration settings in the backend to adapt the inputfield to your needs

-## Views of the input fields in the backend
+## Views of the inputfield in the backend
-Afterwards you will see how the input field looks like as 2 or 3 dimensional input.
+Afterwards you will see how the inputfield looks like as 2 or 3-dimensional input.

-### Input field view: 2 dimensions input field:
+### inputfield view: 2 dimensions inputfield:
 ![alt text](https://github.com/juergenweb/ProcessWire-ObjectDimension-Fieldtype/blob/master/images/2d.png?raw=true)

-### Input field view: 3 dimensions input field:
+### inputfield view: 3 dimensions inputfield:
 ![alt text](https://github.com/juergenweb/ProcessWire-ObjectDimension-Fieldtype/blob/master/images/3d.png?raw=true)

 ## Output values of each dimension on the frontend

 Afterwards you will find the properties on how to output the dimension values on the frontend.
-Please replace "fieldname" with the name of your input field.
+Please replace "fieldname" with the name of your inputfield.
 Each dimension will be stored inside a column of the database.

 ![alt text](https://github.com/juergenweb/ProcessWire-ObjectDimension-Fieldtype/blob/master/images/database.png?raw=true)

 ### Default values

 According to the database entries as illustrated in the previous image, there's a property for each dimension, which outputs the dimension including the unit (fe cm) as set inside the field configuration.
-So this properties always return a string.
+So these properties always return a string.

 ```
-echo $page->fieldname->length; // outputs fe 2 cm
+echo $page->fieldname->lenght; // outputs fe 2 cm
 echo $page->fieldname->width; // outputs fe 3 cm
 echo $page->fieldname->height; // outputs fe 2 cm
 echo $page->fieldname->area; // outputs fe 6 cm²